SUNDAY SERVICES - FAQ

 What do you do in a Church service?

 Our church services will typically involve singing hymns, prayer, reading the Bible, and talk discussing a passage in the bible.
-Services usually last for about one hour.
+Services usually last for about one hour, fifteen minutes in the morning.
+The evening service is about an hour.

 Do I need to bring a Bible?

 If you have a Bible and would like to bring it along, then feel free to do so.
-If you do not own a Bible, or would like to follow the Bible reading more closely in the version used in our services, then there are Bibles available in each pew.
+If you do not own a Bible, or would like to follow the Bible reading more closely in the version used in our services, then there are Bibles available - please ask a steward.
 The preacher will do his best to remember to read out the page number that is being read from!

 Can I bring my children?

-Yes, children are encouraged to join in with the services, and in the morning they will probably be invited to listen to a talk especially for them.
+Yes, children are encouraged to join in with the services.
 There is also a separate Sunday School class which ends about half an hour before the start of the main morning service.

 What if my children are noisy?

 They will probably be in good company!
 However, if at any stage you feel uncomfortable with the level of noise, then there is a separate room with a video link of the service which you are free to use.
-The steward at the entrance can direct you to this room if necessary.
+The steward on the door can direct you to this room if necessary.

 Are there any facilities for mothers with babies?

 There are baby changing facilities, as well as a private lockable room if required.
-A key can be obtained from the steward at the entrance
+A key can be obtained from the steward on the door.

 Is there access to the chapel for the disabled?